Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment

-The third and fourth columns of Fig.~\ref{fig:translation distribution} visualize the distribution of the ground-truth correction parameters for both ARKitFace and BIWI datasets.
-A key observation here is that the variation in the correction parameter distribution is significantly smaller compared to the translation distribution.
-Based on these observations, we can conclude that shifting the estimation target from $T_t$ to $c_t$ effectively reduces distribution discrepancies.
+The third and fourth columns of Fig.~\ref{fig:translation distribution} show the distribution of the ground-truth correction parameters for both datasets.
+Notably, the variation in the correction parameter distribution is much smaller than that of the translation distribution.
+These observations suggest that shifting the estimation target from $T_t$ to $c_t$ mitigates the distribution gap, thereby improving generalization to out-of-distribution data.
 This strategic redefinition enhances the model's generalizability, particularly for data that fall outside the training distribution, as evidenced in Table~\ref{tab:ablation for iterative inference}.

-\textbf{The importance of utilizing facial geometry and the effectiveness of landmark-to-image alignment technique.} For the purpose of our experiment, we designed a landmark-free baseline that does not estimate facial geometry $\{V_t\}_{t=1}^3$.
-Given the absence of facial geometry information, the landmark-free baseline is unable to utilize landmark-to-image alignment techniques.
-Consequently, it extracts grid sampled features from $\{\phi_t\}_{t=1}^3$ and inputs them into a face regressor.
-However, due to significant structural differences from TRG, we mitigate these differences by also designing a grid sampled baseline for incremental comparison.
-This grid sampled baseline is similar to the TRG, except it does not employ the landmark-to-image alignment method, indicating that the primary distinction from the landmark-free baseline lies in whether facial geometry is estimated.
+\textbf{The importance of utilizing facial geometry and the effectiveness of landmark-to-image projection technique.} For this experiment, we designed a landmark-free baseline that does not estimate facial geometry $\{V_t\}_{t=1}^2$.
+Due to the absence of facial geometry information, the landmark-free baseline cannot leverage landmark-to-image projection.
+Instead, it extracts grid-sampled features from $\phi$ and feeds them into the face regressor.
+However, given its significant structural differences from TRGv2, we mitigate this gap by additionally designing a grid-sampled baseline for incremental comparison.
+This grid-sampled baseline is identical to TRGv2 except that it does not employ the landmark-to-image projection, highlighting that the key difference from the landmark-free baseline is whether facial geometry is estimated.

-According to our findings, as presented in the Table~\ref{tab:ablation for iterative inference}, the landmark-free baseline underperforms compared to the grid sampled baseline.
-This supports our hypothesis that landmark information should be integrated during the 6DoF head pose estimation process.
-Furthermore, our results demonstrate that TRG outperforms the grid sampled baseline, affirming the superiority of our landmark-to-image alignment strategy.
+As shown in Table~\ref{tab:ablation for iterative inference}, the landmark-free baseline underperforms compared to the grid-sampled baseline.
+This result supports our hypothesis that landmark information should be integrated during the 6DoF head pose estimation process.
+Furthermore, our findings demonstrate that TRGv2 surpasses the grid-sampled baseline in head pose estimation, underscoring the effectiveness of our landmark-to-image projection strategy.